THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Sometimes, bills are not showing until later in the month so I look at the bills tracker to know which one I should expect to pay and their amount.
 The bills that I pay at the end of the month all have a set amount so I know exactly how much I need to pay.

-The last step is to add any exceptional bills that you need to pay, for example, medical bills.
+The last step is to add any exceptional bills that you need to pay, such as, medical bills.

 3. Budget your variables

 In this part you will think about your variables like groceries, gas, going out … Basically, everything that you know you will have to spend money on but don’t have a bill for.